 I’m a stay at home mom wanting to keep my business so I can afford diapers and formula for my kids.
 I have to file a chapter 7 because I screwed up on my debts.
 I am working in direct sales of Lularoe.

 I just learned that my grandma's house is in foreclosure and scheduled for auction in about a week and a half on 6/20/19 due to an unpaid loan.
 If she were to file for bankruptcy, would it take the house off the auction block?

 I do own the vehicle outright, no liens.
 It is worth approximately $12k and I have approximately $32k of debt .
 I have been using this vehicle as my primary source of income through Uber and Lyft for over two years.
 Will the fact that I use this vehicle for work have any bearing on whether or not...
 Read more »

 In Oregon a debtor can use federal exemptions.
 You have a certain amount of vehicle exemption and then additional wildcard exemption.
 If you are not using a homestead exemption (because you rent your residence) then you likely have plenty to cover $12K of equity in a car.
 You can use the 4K...Read more »

 I've never come across this question in my practice but I do see your point.
 Basically has the dischargable nature of the debt changes due to the assignment of a non-government agency.
 So I don't know the answer but it does raise some issues.
-First you would need to get all the documents that...Read more »
+First you would need to get all the...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.